 Hyperinflation happens mostly in times of great economic turmoil and depression.
 Economic depression is an extended period of negative growth rate.
 It lasts for years and is characterized by high unemployment, company and individual bankruptcies, lower productivity output, and less credit.

-To combat depression, governments, through the central bank, release more money to the public.
-The extra money is ment to go to businesses and consumers to improve investment and spending.
+To combat depression, governments release more money to the public via the central bank.
+The extra money is meant to go to businesses and consumers to improve investment and spending.
 However, if the increased money supply is not backed by economic growth as measured by the gross domestic product (GDP), it creates hyperinflation.

 Hyperinflation occurs when citizens lose confidence in their country’s currency and the central bank’s ability to maintain the currency value.
 This is common in times of war.